 Online project management with Gmail, Google Drive, Google Contacts & Google Calendar for all Gmail users

 One week after announcing our full integration with Google Apps, we are pleased to announce that GroupCamp Project users can also sync their GroupCamp account with their regular Gmail or Google Account.
 (Google Account: firstname.lastname@example.org).
-Synchronization will allow users to update their Google Calendar with their assigned tasks and milestones.
-The new release also allows Gmail users to browse their Gmail or Google contacts in the Guests application in the Admin section.
+Synchronization will allow users to update their Google Calendar with their assigned jobs, tasks and milestones.